Hatching Guide

 Gooey at hatch time

 If your chicks are hatching "gooey" it is because the humidity was too high throughout incubation.
 You need to lower humidity next time.
-Unfortunately, its typically a fatal error of incubation and chicks are unable to survive.
-I cannot stress this enough... its better to undershoot humidity than to have too much.
+Unfortunately, it’s typically a fatal error of incubation and chicks are unable to survive.
+I cannot stress this enough... it’s better to undershoot humidity than to have too much.
+EXCEPT IN THE CASE OF WATERFOWL.
+It’s almost impossible to “drown” your waterfowl eggs.
+Humidity is essential for them to break through the shell.

 Death rings